vidarsko/llmteaching/README.md

 # llmteaching
- Methods and strategies for how to learn using Large Language Models
+ Methods and strategies for how to learn using Large Language Models.

+ COmmit 1